ansell/csvsum/README.md

 ## 2016-02-10
 * Add possiblePrimaryKey to output based on if there are unique values found for each row for a field
 * Add possibleInteger and possibleFloatingPoint checks for fields which have values and that look like integers or floating point values
+* Add --samples=-1 to emit all values
+* Improve memory efficiency for large sample value dumps using shared StringBuilder and lamda

 ## 2016-02-08